mperezfuster/gpdb/gpdb-doc/markdown/utility_guide/ref/gpv-base.html.md

 # gpv base

-Manages the base virtual machine for a deployment.
+Manage the base virtual machine for a deployment of Greenplum Database on vSphere.
 The `gpv base` command group allows you to import and deploy the base virtual machine.

 ## <a id="section2"></a>Usage